Introduction to Japanese Particles

 Learn how to say 'maybe', 'probably', and 'I think' using common grammar patterns like kamoshirenai, darou, and tabun.

-Master the nuances of Japanese 'if' statements.
-Learn when to use たら, ば, なら, and と to express conditions, suggestions, and natural consequences.
+Learn how to use たら, ば, なら, and と to express conditions, suggestions, and natural consequences in Japanese.

 Understand the crucial social dynamics of Japanese giving and receiving verbs (あげる, くれる, もらう) and how they reflect in-group and out-group relationships.